-When looking for cool places to visit in Denmark, the country’s northernmost town, Skagen, should definitely be on your list.
+If you’re looking for cool places to visit in Denmark, the country’s northernmost town, Skagen, should be top of your list.

 Located on the tip of the Jutland peninsula, Skagen is a colourful seaside playground of traditional yellow houses, with bustling cultural life and spectacular nature.

-Visitors to Skagen can spend a day on one of the white sand beaches, enjoying a trip to Scandinavia’s only teddy bear museum or take part in a spot of rare birdwatching.
+Visitors to Skagen can spend a day on one of the white sand beaches, enjoy a trip to Scandinavia’s one and only teddy bear museum, or take part in a spot of rare birdwatching.

-And for a truly amazing sight, a journey up to Grenen sandbar, the northernmost point in Denmark, is a must.
-Here, the Kattegat sea and the Skagerrak Straight (part of the North Sea) meet in a clash of waves visible to the eye.
+For a truly amazing sight, a journey up to Grenen sandbar, the northernmost point in Denmark, is a must.
+Here, the Kattegat Sea and the Skagerrak Straight (part of the North Sea) meet in a fierce clash of waves.
 Swimming is strictly prohibited due to the powerful currents, but it’s one of the only places in the world where you can put one foot in one sea and the other foot in another.

-Fly to Aalborg and drive for around 1.5 hours
+Fly to Aalborg and drive for 1.5 hours

 5. Råbjerg Mile, Skagen

+On your way to Skagen, be sure to stop off at Northern Europe’s largest migrating sand dune, Råbjerg Mile.
 Also known as the ‘Danish desert’, this enormous mass of sand moves a staggering 15 metres per year.
-The dune is about one kilometre long and one kilometre wide, and measures around 40 kilometres in height.
-The hike to the top of the dune is tiring but the impressive views are well worth it.
+The dune is one kilometre long and one kilometre wide, and around 40 kilometres in height.
+The hike to the top of the dune is tiring but the views are well worth it.

 The dune was first formed around 300 years ago and is expected to cover the main road to Skagen within a century or two.
-You can even see evidence of whole buildings being engulfed by the moving sand over time at the Sand-Covered Church (Den Tilsandede Kirke).
+You can see evidence of whole buildings being engulfed by the moving sand at the sand-covered Church (Den Tilsandede Kirke).

 This 14th-century church was once the largest in Northern Jutland, but thanks to the migrating sand, by the 1700s, the congregation had to dig their way into the church when they wanted to attend services.
 Today, only the church tower is visible.

-Fly to Aalborg and drive for around 1 hour 15 minutes
+Fly to Aalborg and drive for 1 hour 15 minutes

 6. Odense, Funen Island

-Located on the island of Funen, just 75 minutes from Copenhagen, a trip to the cobbled streets of this historic city is perfect for a couples’ getaway or a family break.
+Located on the island of Funen, 75 minutes from Copenhagen, a trip to this historic city is perfect for a couples’ getaway or a family break.

 Here you can follow in H.C.
 Andersen’s footsteps and visit important landmarks from his life, such as his tiny yellow childhood home and former school.

-And if the colourful characters from his stories which are peppered throughout the streets aren’t enough, you can also dive deeper into his imaginative world at the Hans Christian Andersen Museum, which plays host to a unique collection of his belongings and paper cuttings.
+You can also delve into his imaginative world at the Hans Christian Andersen Museum, which is home to a unique collection of his belongings and paper cuttings.

-There’s plenty more to see and do in Odense, such as visiting the antique market, enjoying a coffee and a traditional ‘smørrebrød’ (open sandwich) at one of the many cosy cafés, and exploring the parks and gardens of Denmark’s greenest city.
+There’s plenty more to see and do in Odense, such as visiting the antique market, enjoying a coffee and traditional ‘smørrebrød’ (open sandwich) at one of the many cozy cafés, and exploring the parks and gardens of Denmark’s greenest city.

 7. Frederiksborg Castle, Hillerød

-This breathtaking 17th century castle is one of the most famous castles in Denmark.
-Located on no less than three islands surrounded by a lake and magnificent gardens, it’s a truly spectacular sight.
+This breathtaking 17th-century castle is one of the most famous in Denmark.
+Located on no less than three islands and surrounded by a lake and magnificent gardens, it’s a spectacular sight.

 What’s more, it’s only 40 minutes by car from Copenhagen, making it easy to reach on a day trip from the Danish capital.

-The largest Renaissance complex in the Nordic region, this magnificent castle is packed with impressive features such as the Neptune Fountain and the Marble Gallery of the King’s Wing, all designed to show off the wealth and status of King Christian IV who built the castle.
+The largest Renaissance complex in the Nordic region, this magnificent castle is packed with impressive features such as the Neptune Fountain and the Marble Gallery of the King’s Wing – designed to show off the wealth and status of King Christian IV who built it.

 Fly to Copenhagen

-If you’re a fan of castles and fancy living like royalty for a weekend, head to Hvedholm Slotshotel in Faaborg, where you can book a night in one of the luxurious four-poster bed rooms.
+Tip: If you’re a fan of castles and fancy living like royalty for a weekend, head to Hvedholm Slotshotel in Faaborg, where you can book a night in one of the luxurious four-poster bedrooms.
 Find out more in our post on Europe’s castle hotels.

-The little Baltic island of Bornholm is an ideal place to spend a few days of your visit to Denmark.
+The little Baltic island of Bornholm is an ideal place to spend a few days on your visit to Denmark.

-Here, you can soak up the laid-back island life, enjoy the exquisite culinary culture and get back to nature along the breathtaking coastline.
+Here, you can soak up the laid-back island life, enjoy the exquisite culinary culture, and get back to nature with a walk along the breathtaking coastline.

-A trip to Scandinavia’s largest medieval fortification, Hammershus Castle ruins, is essential when on Bornholm.
-It’s the island’s largest attraction, and what’s more, it’s free to visit.
+A trip to Scandinavia’s largest medieval fortification, Hammershus Castle ruins, is essential when in Bornholm.
+It’s the island’s largest attraction, and it’s free to visit.

-There are plenty of action-packed activities to get stuck into on Bornholm including surfing, abseiling, kayaking, mountain biking and diving.
-And for the most adventurous among you, the island offers more than 400 secured climbing trails, from coastal cliffs and rift valleys to working and disused quarries.
+There are plenty of action-packed activities to get stuck into, such as surfing, abseiling, kayaking, mountain biking, and diving.
+For the adventurous, the island offers more than 400 secured climbing trails, from coastal cliffs and rift valleys to working and disused quarries.

-Fly to Copenhagen, drive about 1 hour to Ystad in Sweden and take the fast ferry.
-Total travelling time from Copenhagen: about 2.5 – 3 hours.
+Fly to Copenhagen, drive 1 hour to Ystad in Sweden and take the fast ferry.
+Total travelling time from Copenhagen: 2.5 – 3 hours.